A small precision: there are more men than women listed as speakers below.

 Caroline Gervais, 49, PhD, is an expert, trainer and facilitator in strategic sustainable development.
 Since 2002, her core business has been to accompany individuals and organizations in the transition to societies with renewed prosperity.
 Her talent lies in proposing training and transformation programs that accompany change, while respecting the singularity of individuals and organizations and always aiming to make them autonomous.
 To do so, she relies on the FSSD, a systemic, strategic and participative approach developed in Sweden, since 1989, by scientific consensus, which allows to integrate the sustainable development perspective from vision to action.
 She is currently the Scientific Director of My Sensei Lab and a member of the Scientific Committee of Time for the Planet.

-After five years as a journalist specialized in skiing at skipass.com, Loïc Giaccone has reconverted to societal and environmental issues thanks to the Master Climate and Media at the University Paris-Saclay.
+After five years as a journalist specializing in skiing at skipass.com, Loïc Giaccone made a reconversion to societal and environmental issues thanks to the Master Climat et Médias of the University of Paris-Saclay.

-In addition, he occasionally writes articles on environmental topics, and participates in a journal dedicated to the future of mountain territories, Les Passeurs.
+He also writes articles on environmental issues and contributes to a journal dedicated to the future of mountain territories Les Passeurs.

 Marie-Cécile is a critical designer and UX researcher.
 At the center of her practice are the study of uses, the empowerment of people and systems, social justice, accessibility by default and ecological redirection.
 She teaches in higher education institutions, notably at Strate Ecole de Design Lyon and ESC Clermont.
 She publishes articles and gives lectures on design and on themes such as Anthropocene, burnout, or inclusiveness and systemic oppressions in technology.
 She is a member of the association Designers Éthiques with whom she co-organized the 2020 edition of Ethics By Design.
 She co-created and animates the think tank common-futures.org.